iCliniq Logo

 • Maintain a healthy lifestyle.

-• Try to lose weight, even if it is as low as 5 % of the total body weight.
+• Try to lose weight, even if it is as low as 5% of the total body weight.

 • Maintain an ideal weight.

 • Eat healthily and eat on time.
-Watch out for ‘emotional eating.’
+Watch out for emotional eating.

 • Do not consume foods with very high sugar and/or fat content.

-• Sleep at least 8 hours a day.
+• Sleep for at least eight hours a day.

 • Avoid smoking and reduce alcohol consumption.

-• Do some kind of physical activity for a minimum of 2.5 hours or 150 minutes a week is needed for maintaining an ideal weight.
+• Doing some kind of physical activity for a minimum of 2.5 hours or 150 minutes a week is needed for maintaining an ideal weight.
 Physical activity may include walking, cycling, swimming, household chores, sports, or planned exercise.

 Frequently Asked Questions